Jomolungma/WhatsAppChatBeautifier/README.md

 ## Emojis

-WhatsApp chats may contain Unicode.
+WhatsApp chats may contain Unicode emoticons.
 The Unicode consortium maintains a list of emoticons [here](http://www.unicode.org/emoji/charts/emoji-list.html).
 When the `--emojiDir` option is not used, emoticons are left as-is, i.e., using the appropriate Unicode character, and your Web browser should render them.